Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 They might not be sweatshops but the spoon-feeding severely limits your prospects.
 First, developers are not trusted enough to change architecture so if you want current skills, you will need a side gig.

-Second, code factories limit collaboration and leadership skills.
-That makes achieving any position of _real_ responsibility much harder.
-(You can become management within the code factory but that's just baby-sitting.)
+Second, code factories limit collaboration and leadership and make achieving any position of _real_ responsibility difficult.
+(Code factory management is just baby-sitting.)

 {% include callout.html
 content="In other words, if you want to stop working in a code factory, focusing solely on your own technical excellence won’t be enough." type="warning" %}

 ## How do you know if you work in a code factory?
-1. **Coding in the dark** - limited access to customers, closed door meetings, everything need to know etc.
+* **Coding in the dark** - limited access to customers, everything need to know etc.
-2. **Rubber stamping** - ideas from "above" are presented without alternatives, or opportunity for input.
+* **Rubber stamping** - ideas from "above" are presented without alternatives.
-3. **Emphasis on getting 'done'** - projects have unexplained hard deadlines and no room for feedback loops.
+* **Getting 'done'** - unexplained hard deadlines and no room for feedback loops.
-4. **Limited teamwork** - developers do not engage much with their peers.
+* **Limited teamwork** - developers do not engage much with their peers.

-If you see any of 1 through 4 where you work then read on.
+If your work has any of these then read on.
 Otherwise check out [Preventing Code Factory]({{site.baseurl}}/agile/2021/08/28/2-code-factory.html).

 ## How to find a job outside a code factory
-There are plenty of examples of autonomous teams:
+There are plenty of autonomous teams:

 <table>
   <thead>